anyshake/homepage/docs/support-policy.md

       ![Firmware Revision on OLED](img/support-policy/get-firmware-revision-on-oled.webp)

 :::danger Caution
-The Device ID acts as a support pin and uniquely identifies your unit. **Please keep it confidential.**
+The Device ID acts as a support pin and uniquely identifies your unit. **Please keep it confidential**.
 We may not respond to support emails lacking valid device identification.
 :::

 ## For Software Users